chriskrycho/v5.chriskrycho.com/site/journal/2023/Trying BBEdit and Nova.md

 [^other-activities]: Otherwise I am likely reading or composing.

 [^native-tabs]: Native tabs have plenty of quirks, too.
 The advantage to using them, though, is that I only have to learn *one* set of quirks!
+They can even be styled in interesting ways, but they have to match the system behavior.

 [^html]: I have no objection to <abbr title="hypertext markup language">HTML</abbr> interfaces; indeed, I *love* the web.
 But.
 Not for a native application!